 During the second and third years, fellows train under the guidance of one of the GI staff members and carry out a research project under his/her direction.
 The research commences during the second year, but fellows are encouraged to begin background reading and preliminary discussions during the first clinical year.
 Fellows present their research work at local research seminars and, when appropriate, at local and national meetings.
 All fellows are expected to become authors of scientific or clinical papers in excellent peer-reviewed journals.

 Dr. Wasan is responsible for coordinating the educational activities of postdoctoral fellows in the Section of Gastroenterology.
-The fellows have a quarterly meeting with Drs.
-Wasan and Roy, as well as ad hoc meetings throughout the year, to discuss any issues that may arise.
+The fellows have quarterly meetings with Dr. Wasan to discuss any issues that may arise.
 All attending physicians assist fellows in the preparation of clinical and research presentations, including those within Boston University, as well as local and national meetings.
 The training of fellows assumes a high priority at Boston University, and the welfare and future success of our trainees is of paramount importance to Dr. Wasan and all the attending staff.